dayvson/libvmod-api-auth/README.md

 ```

 ####is_valid
-This function is responsible to provide your scheme collection VARNISH know where he can find the values to authorization this function returns a BOOLEAN
+This function will try authenticate your request this function returns a BOOLEAN

 is_valid(STRING authorization_header, STRING url, STRING custom_header)